webpack/webpack.js.org/content/concepts/configuration.md

 module.exports = targets;
 ```

+T> The most important part to take away from this document is that there are many different ways to format and style your webpack configuation.
+The key is to stick with something consistent that you and your team can understand and maintain.

 ## Using TypeScript to create a class which the angular-cli uses to [generate configs](https://github.com/angular/angular-cli/blob/master/addon/ng2/models/webpack-config.ts)
 **webpack.config.ts**
 ```typescript